isabellaPhung/UCSC-CSE123-S25/doc/common/tests/test_cloud.md

 ### Data cloud synchronization
+Introduction: Cloud synchromization and wifi connection are one of the key components of productivity device features and must be tested to ensure full functionality.

 Scope: flash storage, file operations, cloud operations

 Apparatus: productivity device, host machine for flashing and running tests, cloud server access